kipkir/alx-system_engineering-devops/0x01-shell_permissions/README.md

-create an empty file hello
+adds execute permission to the owner of file hello